FAQ for Concurrent Review Updates for Select Child and Family Treatment and Support Services (CFTSS)

 In the event that requested services are not authorized or continued by Healthfirst, the Provider and/or Guardian may file a Plan Appeal.
 Additionally, you may request a Fair Hearing with Aid to Continue on behalf of the child/youth, and/or may request an external appeal.

-Claims for PSR and CPST should be submitted in chronological order.
+The first three visits for PSR and CPST should be submitted in chronological order.
+The best practice is to submit these claims in their own claims batch.
 Submitting claims out of sequence may lead to review misalignment, denied claims, and/or delayed payments.

 CFTSS claims, including CPST and PSR, may be denied due to administrative issues including: